 The diluted earnings per share is identical to the basic loss per share as the exercise of warrants and options would be anti-dilutive.

-The weighted average number of shares for both periods presented has been adjusted for the effect of the 3200:1 share subdivision and subsequent 1:520 share consolidation.
+The weighted average number of shares for 2023 has been adjusted for the effect of the 3200:1 share subdivision and subsequent 1:520 share consolidation.

 13. Intangible assets